HIT Conditioning: HIT Drills – Part 2

 This is a Part 2 of the HIT Drills and a sequel to the HIT Conditioning article series.

 In the first part, What You Need To Know, I have presented the basics, as well as the introduction to the High Intensity Training (HIT).
 I have also talked mostly about HIT Prescription.
 In the HIT Drills – Part 1, I focused on the first two categories – Long Intervals and Short Intervals.

 In this article, I will cover the remaining three categories: Sprint Interval Training (SIT), Repeat Sprint Training (RST) and Intermittent Recovery.
 I have also created a HIT Methods table, which can be very useful.

 These article series are going to be put together into my upcoming book.
-Also, a new software that I mentioned few times in the article – HIT Builder, is going to be released very soon.
+Also, a new software that I mentioned few times in the article – HIT Builder, is now available for purchasing in our Online Store »

 Sprint Interval Training (SIT)

 Sprint interval training is, more or less, sprinting all-out for more than 15-20seconds.
 Some coaches call it lactate production, or lactate tolerance training, but I don’t prefer to call certain methods based on assumed mechanism or process involved, but rather based on phenomenological characteristics of the training itself.
 In track and field circles, these methods are usually called specific endurance and intensive tempo, but the terminology differs a lot because objectives of these workouts differ between the coaches.

 When it comes to HIT, sprint interval training (SIT) can be classified to intensive and extensive variations.